 The second location, already reborn by On The Border, fared a brighter fate.
 It was almost immediately converted into Churrascos, who specialize in South American cuisine.
 It is still open to this day, and was recently renovated.

-As Brinker closed the Houston locations, this allowed them to focus on building the concept out not unlike the way they had built out Chili’s.
+As Brinker closed the Houston locations, this were able to focus on successfully building the concept out not unlike the way they had built out Chili’s.
 The food would be mass made off of a relatively simple menu.
-They would also focus on town sin which they were the “only game” in terms of Tex-Mex selection.
+They would also focus on towns in which they were the “only game” in terms of Tex-Mex selection.
 This mass market appeal worked quite well, in areas with little competition.

 This idea eventually brought On the Border back into the Houston area.
 About 10 years later, with most locations opening in 2006.